jlam55555/nutmegbowl/README.md

 #### See it at [jlam55555.github.io/nutmegbowl](http://jlam55555.github.io/nutmegbowl/)

 #### Purpose
-A modern remake of the [official website for Nutmeg Bowl](http://www.nutmegbowl.com).
-Currently awaiting official approval.
+A modern redo of the [official website for Nutmeg Bowl](http://www.nutmegbowl.com).
+Currently in pure development state, soon to be proposed to current webmaster.

 #### Features
 - Modern UI with flat design